 The industrial powerhouse of Newcastle is the chief centre of the Tyne & Wear county – traditionally part of Northumberland.
 A city with famous character and culture, Newcastle has always been an important cog in the life of Britain and the United Kingdom – from its historical contribution in sea trade to its modern prominence as the commercial hub of the north.

-The nearest large city, Carlisle, can be reached in just over an hour – but journey times to Glasgow, Manchester and Liverpool are closer to a 3 hour journey.
+The nearest large city, Carlisle, can be reached in just over an hour – but journey times to Glasgow, Manchester, and Liverpool are close to a 3-hour journey.
 The city does boast the largest airport serving the North East area, which is also the fastest growing regional airport in the country.
 Newcastle Central Station represents the main mode of travel, opened by Queen Victoria and designed by Robert Stephenson.

 A multicultural atmosphere throughout the city owes to a comparatively low White British majority of 81.9%, with the remainder made up of a 7.6% Asian population, 2.0% Black and 2.2% Chinese.

 Newcastle is most famous for its distinguishing ‘Geordie’ dialect and character, giving rise to a perception of the city as a jovial and vibrant place to live.
 The major export and icon of Newcastle is the famous Newcastle Brown Ale, whilst Newcastle United Football Club also contributes to the city’s unique personality.
 Whilst industrial links have lessened since the early 20th century, Newcastle has since become the central hub of the North East area – both commercially and educationally.
 A number of shopping centres make the city one of the most diverse retail locations in the UK when compared to the population.

 For more information on any of our student property investments in Newcastle, contact Hopwood House today.

 Call us on +44 (0) 161 337 3890 or contact us using the form below